Good Words for the Young: Formation

 Many of the stories published in Good Words were written by established authors that were serialised in magazine form.
-One such author was Scottish George Macdonald for example, whose work At the back of the north wind was serialised from November 1868 to October 1969 and was illustrated by Arthur Hughes.
+When Good Words for the Young was first launched its list of authors included both Charles and Henry Kingsley, Dinah Craik, Henrietta Keddie, Jean Ingelow, William Brighty Rands, Hans Christian Anderson.
+One such author was Scottish George Macdonald, whose work At the back of the north wind was serialised from November 1868 to October 1869 and was illustrated by Arthur Hughes.
+Strahan believed that illustration could be used to enhance the experience of reading his magazine, he featured the work of leading artists of the day including William Holman Hunt, Edward Burne-Jones, Hubert von Herkomer, Arthur Boyd Houghton and John Everett Millais.